rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 To determine the direction of the induced magnetic field, we draw field lines through the area at $t=0$ and then a short time later.
 On the left--hand side of the following figure, field lines are shown pointing out of the page.
 A short time later, at $t=\Delta t$, $B_{\text{ext}}$ has increased, so we draw more field lines pointing out of the page.

-The induced magnetic field is in the direction that opposes the change in magnetic flux, so the induced field must be into the page.
+The induced magnetic field is in the direction that opposes the change in magnetic flux, so the induced field must be in to the page.
 (The induced magnetic flux will not exactly cancel the increase in flux; the magnitude of the induced magnetic flux will depend on how much current is induced, which depends on the resistance of the wires.)

 Finally, we ask what direction of induced current is consistent with a $B_{\text{ind}}$ directed into the page.
 Using the current loop right--hand rule, it is a clockwise current.